Schedule time to take day trips from Nice.

 It is a large city but there are a few places where visitors seem to concentrate most of their time.

 - Promenade des Anglais.
-Ok, no need to elaborate on this one as its known worldwide!
-Take a 9km stroll, ride a bike or just sit on a blue chair and enjoy the view.
-Several private beaches with lounge chairs and restaurants or and public beaches to choose from.
+Ok, there’s no need to elaborate on this one as it’s known worldwide!
+Take a 9km stroll, ride a bike, or sit on a blue chair and enjoy the view—several private beaches with lounge chairs and restaurants or public beaches to choose from.

 - Avenue Jean Medicin and Nice Etoile: Shopping shopping shopping!
 Nice Etoile is a shopping mall.
-3 floors with all sorts of clothing, jewelry furniture, kitchen shops and more.
-Restaurants, snack stands, and juice bars also onsite.
+3 floors with all sorts of clothing, jewelry furniture, kitchen shops, and more.
+Restaurants, snack stands, and juice bars are also onsite.

 Make sure to walk around the port.
 Take the car to visit the Russian Church.
 Relax in the Cimiez Gardens.

 Check this article for more detailed information about Nice.

 Note: Nice to Villefranche is about 7 km/ 4 miles.

 The most charming and sweetest seaside village in the south of France.
 A perfect place to add to your list of day trips from Nice.
 Stay awhile and have a great lunch in front of a beautiful view.